ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 [Back to the Examples](#advanced-examples---seperated-on-topics)
 ### (2) Custom settings for peerings between the hub and the spokes
-Its possible to further secure which what is allowed on the peering FROM the hub and TO the spokes Only change such setting if your sure of the effect - It might stop connectivity from working
+Its possible to further secure what is allowed on the peering FROM the hub and TO the spokes Only change such setting if your sure of the effect - It might stop connectivity from working

 ```hcl